joomengine/jcb-documentation/078-How-to-Add-a-Form-to-a-Site-View.md

 You must implement or extend these in your **Model** file (`models/looks.php`).

-If you’re using dynamic or custom fields, you can build your form dynamically via code or XML.
+If you're using dynamic or custom fields, you can build your form dynamically via code or XML.

 ---